How to split a tera-polynomial: A new splitting algorithm based on level-lines

-The guard $\gamma$ in (the proof of) Proposition~\ref{prop:computeLevelLine} is $\gamma=6.1$ because of the following statement, which is based on the fact that the highest critical value (in module) of $p_n$ is reached along the real axis, at the left-most tip of the Mandelbrot set and is asymptotically equal to $2$.
+In practice, the highest critical value (in module) of $p_n$ is reached along the real axis, at the left-most tip of the Mandelbrot set and is asymptotically equal to $2$ (see also~\cite{JUNG1985}).